sunaguo/app-cortex-tissue-mapping/README.md

 # Map tract endpoint ROIs to cortical surface for quantitative analyses

+**Update 2024.03.31: Brainlife version back online.
+Use online version instead of local version.**

 Using Brainlife app locally for SemConn UT diffusion processing & testing.
 Use branch `endpoints-v1.1` for the app version with negative `projfrac` & smoothing[^1].

 [^1]: `projfrac` & smoothing params details: